Mäurer & Wirtz

 In order to provide you with targeted information and advice on products, we may use evaluation tools.
 These enable a needs-oriented product design, communication and advertising including market and opinion research.

 Such procedures can also be used to assess your solvency and credit-worthiness as well as to combat money laundering and fraud.
 "Score values" can be used to assess your solvency and credit-worthiness.
 In the case of scoring, the probability with which a customer will meet his payment obligations in accordance with the contract is calculated using mathematical methods.
 Such score values thus support us, for example, in assessing the credit-worthiness, in our decision-making in the context of product deals and are incorporated into our risk management.
-The calculation is based on mathematically and statistically acknowledged and proven methods and is based on your data, in particular income, expenditure, existing liabilities, profession, employer, length of service, experience from the previous business relationship, repayment of previous loans in accordance with the contract and in-formation from credit agencies.
+The calculation is based on mathematically and statistically acknowledged and proven methods and is based on your data, in particular income, expenditure, existing liabilities, profession, employer, length of service, experience from the previous business relationship, repayment of previous loans in accordance with the contract and information from credit agencies.

 Information on nationality and special categories of personal data according to Art.
 9 GDPR is not processed.